 In Poetical Imagination

-All great Sanskrit poets like Kalidasa, Bhasa, Murari, Banabhatt, Rajshekhar and several others have evocatively described Narmada, sometimes made her a character in their poetical or dramatic works, and often used her as a compelling metaphor.
+All great Sanskrit poets like Kalidasa, Bhasa, Murari, Banabhatt, Trivikrambhatt, Rajshekhar and several others have evocatively described Narmada, sometimes making her a character in their poetical or dramatic works, and even employing her as a compelling metaphor.

-Consider this passage from ‘Raghuvansham’ in which the great Kalidasa compares the lost and thwarted but yet energetic army finding and making its way through hills and forests of Vindhyas just as Narmada makes its way surmounting all opposition and blockages.
+Consider this passage from ‘Raghuvansham’ in which the great Kalidasa compares the lost and thwarted but yet an unyielding army trying to find and make its way through hills and forests of Vindhyas just as Narmada makes its way in its course, surmounting all opposition and blockages.

 मार्गेषिणी सा कटकान्तरेषु वैन्ध्येषु सेना बहुधा विभिन्ना ।